Red LED facial treatment image used for acne-mark and skin-recovery content

 Is red light better for acne scars or active acne?

-It depends on what you mean by scars.
-Blue light is usually more relevant for active acne bacteria, while red light is better positioned for calming inflammation and supporting recovery after breakouts.
+Blue light is usually more relevant for active acne bacteria, while red light is better suited for calming inflammation and supporting recovery after breakouts.

 How many sessions does it take to see a difference?